Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 Christopher Bass - 0:23:06

-Maybe it was a comment rather than a question,
+Maybe it was a comment rather than a question,and just to check my understanding,

 because there's the check, and I think you mentioned it